TiNredmc/FakeGrayscale/README.md

 ![alt text](https://github.com/TiNredmc/FakeGrayscale/blob/master/raw/FGStut.png?raw=true)

 next thing to do is select the board and flash size for my setting I select the generic ESP8266 board.
-Flashsize selected at 8M(8Mbit is equal to 1Mbyte, bit/8 = byte).
+Flashsize selected at 1M (no SPIFFS)